 Technical analysis tries to determine the future trends of markets or stocks, but its foundations have remained unchanged for the past century due to human psychology.
-This, says Julius Baer’s Head Technical Analyst Mensur Pocinci, is what makes the field so fascinating – even if what it boils down to is “looking at waves”.
+This, explains Julius Baer’s Head Technical Analyst Mensur Pocinci, is what makes the field so fascinating – even if what it boils down to is “looking at waves”.

 - Technical analysis is analysing signals from the market to make clients aware of short-term trends and to provide investment recommendations based on these signals.

 - Mensur finds technical analysis fascinating because the financial markets reflect human psychology.